 17 2.4 Service telecommunication

-A telecommunication that relates to public international telecommunications and that is exchanged among the following:
+A telecommunication that relates to public international telecommunications and that is exchanged by agreement among the following:

-– administrations;
+– Member States;

-– recognized private operating agencies;
+– recognized operating agencies;

-– and the Chairman of the Administrative Council, the Secretary-General, the Deputy Secretary-General, the Directors of the International Consultative Committees, the members of the International Frequency Registration Board, other representatives or authorized officials of the Union, including those working on official matters outside the seat of the Union.
+– and the Chairman of the Council, the Secretary-General, the Deputy Secretary-General, the Directors of the Bureaux, the members of the Radio Regulations Board, and other representatives or authorized officials of the Union, including those working on official matters outside the seat of the Union.

 MOD CME/15/26

-19 2.5.1 A telecommunication that may be exchanged during:

-– sessions of the ITU Administrative Council,
+19 2.5.1 A telecommunication that may be exchanged during sessions of the ITU Council,

-– conferences and meetings of the ITU
+conferences and meetings of the ITU

-between, on the one hand, representatives of Members of the Administrative Council, members of delegations, senior officials of the permanent organs of the Union and their authorized colleagues attending conferences and meetings of the ITU and, on the other, their administrations or recognized private operating agency or the ITU, and relating either to matters under discussion by the Administrative Council, conferences and meetings of the ITU or to public international telecommunications.
+between, on the one hand, representatives of Members of the Council, members of delegations, senior officials of the General Secretariat and of the three Bureaux and members of the Radio Regulations Board and their authorized colleagues attending conferences and meetings of the ITU and, on the other, their administrations or recognized operating agency or the ITU, and relating either to matters under discussion by the Council, conferences and meetings of the ITU or to public international telecommunications.

 MOD CME/15/27

-20 2.5.2 A private telecommunication that may be exchanged during sessions of the ITU Administrative Council and conferences and meetings of the ITU by representatives of Members of the Administrative Council, members of delegations, senior officials of the permanent organs of the Union attending ITU conferences and meetings, and the staff of the Secretariat of the Union seconded to ITU conferences and meetings, to enable them to communicate with their country of residence.
+20 2.5.2 A private telecommunication that may be exchanged during sessions of the ITU Council and conferences and meetings of the ITU by representatives of Members of the Council, members of delegations, senior officials of the General Secretariat and of the three Bureaux and members of the Radio Regulations Boardattending ITU conferences and meetings, and the staff of the Secretariat of the Union seconded to ITU conferences and meetings, to enable them to communicate with their country of residence.

 MOD CME/15/28#10955

-21 2.6 International route: Technical facilities and installations located in different countries and used for telecommunication traffic between two international telecommunication terminal exchanges or offices.
+21 2.6 International route: A route for the transmission of traffic between technical facilities and installations located in different countries.

 MOD CME/15/29#10958

-22 2.7 Relation: Exchange of traffic between two terminal countries, always referring to a specific service if there is between their administrations*:
+22 2.7 Relation: Exchange of traffic between two terminal countries, always referring to a specific service if there is between their operating agencies:

 23 a) a means for the exchange of traffic in that specific service: